eczarny/spectacle/README.md

 Spectacle has been built, and designed, for Mac OS X 10.6 or later.

-In order to build Spectacle as a preference pane you will need to install [Sparkle] [1].
-Please download and install Sparkle to:

-    /Library/Frameworks/

 Those building the standalone application only need [ZeroKit] [2], which can be pulled down as a submodule with the following commands:

     $ git submodule init